 Overeating?
 Mindfulness exercises may help

-"If it exists, food addiction would be caused by an actual physiological process, and you'd experience withdrawal symptoms if you didn't have certain foods, such as those with sugar.
-But that's a lot different than saying you love sugar and it's hard not to eat it," notes Helen Burton Murray, a psychologist and director of the Gastrointestinal Behavioral Health Program in the Center for Neurointestinal Health at Harvard-affiliated Massachusetts General Hospital.
+Food addiction, if it existed, would be caused by a physiological process, and you would experience withdrawal symptoms if you didn't have certain foods.
+That's different than saying you love sugar and it's hard not to eat sweets.

-Many people unconsciously overeat and don't realize it until after they finish a meal.
+Many people, however, overeat unconsciously and don't realize it until after they finish a meal.
 That's where mindfulness exercises can help you stick to reasonable portion sizes.

 What is mindful eating?

 Mindfulness is the practice of being present in the moment, and observing the inputs flooding your senses.
-At meal time: "Think about how the food looks, how it tastes and smells.
+At meal time, think about how the food looks, how it tastes, and how it smells.
 What's the texture?
 What memories does it bring up?
-How does it make you feel?"
-Burton Murray asks.
+How does it make you feel?

 Set yourself up for success in being mindful when you eat by: